FairwindsOps/reckoner/docs/README.md

-  diff           Output diff of the templates that would be installed and the manifests as they are installed update         Checks to see if anything will be changed, if so, update the release, if not, does nothing version  Takes no arguments, outputs version info
+  diff           Output diff of the templates that would be installed and the manifests as they are installed update         Checks to see if anything will be changed, if so, update the release, if not, does nothing version  Takes no arguments, outputs version info import         Outputs a chart block that can be used to import the specified release
 ```

 You can add `--help` to any `Command` and get output like the one below: